cloudstateio/samples-js-chat/README.md

 entity.defaultValue = () => new crdt.ORSet();
 ```

-We've imported the Cloudstate CRDT support, created a new CRDT entity that is served by the `Friends` grpc service in `friends.proto`, and we've set a default value for the entity, should a command come in and no CRDT has yet been created for it - in this case, the default value is an empty ORSet.
+We've imported the Cloudstate CRDT support, created a new CRDT entity that is served by the `Friends` gRPC service in `friends.proto`, and we've set a default value for the entity, should a command come in and no CRDT has yet been created for it - in this case, the default value is an empty ORSet.

 Now we'll define some command handlers: